Azure/application-gateway-kubernetes-ingress/proposals/config_ownership_crd.md

         spec:
           properties:
             ip:
-              description: "(required) IP address of the listener managed by Ingress Controller; Could be the public or private address attached to the Application Gateway"
+              description: "(required) IP address of the location managed by Ingress Controller; Could be the public or private address attached to the Application Gateway"
               type: string
             host:
-              description: "(optional) Hostname of the listener"
+              description: "(optional) Hostname of the location"
               type: string
             port:
-              description: "(required) Port number of the listener"
+              description: "(required) Port number of the location"
               type: integer
               minimum: 1
               maximum: 65535